Licorice Root Tea: Benefits & Side Effects

 Researchers found that regular use of licorice root extract helped to eliminate the H. pylori bacteria.
 These antibacterial effects may help to protect digestion from harmful pathogens (2).

 Licorice root tea contains antioxidants and compounds that boast anti-inflammatory properties.
 Drinking this herbal tea may help to eliminate free radicals that cause oxidative stress and premature aging.

 Research published in the Iranian Journal of Pharmaceutical Research also found that licorice root tea may help the millions of Americans who suffer from eczema and other inflammatory skin conditions.
 The study found that licorice root offers an antimicrobial activity that can help cleanse the skin and keep bacteria that cause inflammation at bay (3).

 The antibacterial and antimicrobial properties of licorice root tea may offer some benefits for oral health.
 The root has been shown in laboratory settings to fight bacteria that may cause plaque build-up and cavities.

 A small study published in the Journal of Natural Products investigated the effects of licorice root on bacteria that cause oral health problems.
 Researchers found that licorice root contains flavonoids and coumarins that help to fight bacteria that cause bad breath and canker sores (4).

 Licorice root tea is one of the best teas to drink when you have a sore throat or a cough.
 The tea contains compounds that can coat the throat and help ease feelings of an itchy and scratchy throat.
-The antibacterial properties of the tea may also help the immune system eliminate bacteria that is causing an infection to begin with.
+The antibacterial properties of licorice root may also help the immune system eliminate bacteria that cause an infection to begin with.